bundasma/matthew_bundas_portfolio/NASA_GLOBE_Observer_Research/README.md

 **Poor Images** - Roughly 2% of images are very bad quality, without land cover content, such as pictures of the sky, directly pointed at the ground or covered by thumbs.

 ### Semi-Supervised Active Learning Framework
 The Semi-Supervised Active Learning Framework tries to tackle the dataset challenges by solving each problem individually.
-We start with a small, manually labeled dataset we can trust of ~500 images and grow the training set using Semi-Supervised Learning and Active Learning.
+We start with a small, manually labeled dataset we can trust of ~500 images and grow the training set using semi-supervised Learning and active learning.
 This allows us to circumvent the noisy labels, training only with images and labels we have more confidence in.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/NASA_GLOBE_Observer_Research/README_images/SSAL_framework.png?raw=true" width="600" height="450">